Valentine’s Day is a day away and we’re sure that everyone has made plans with or for their loved ones ^_^.

 Enjoy your Valentine’s Day wherever you are and whomever you are with.
 If you’re not sure what to buy your love one this season, check out our Valentine’s Day Gift ideas.

-Amari Baking Center offers baking classes to those who want to learn how to bake.
+Baking with Amari offers learning experiences to those who want to experience & know what Bakers & Cake Decorators do in a practical, hands-on settting.
 We train our students using Cookswell original charcoal ovens.
 We also offer basic business start-up training for those who want to start small baking businesses.
 We do groups vocational training anywhere in East Africa as well.

 We hold classes in our home-based bakery workshop located on Ndwaru road in Riruta, Nairobi; off Naivasha road, next to Pelida School.